martinrist/reactive-with-rxjs-bacon/content.md

     eventStream.onValue(console.log);
 ```

+--

 - Notice how the two concerns (raising and handling events) are separated

+--

-- Also, notice that the event stream is a first-class value
+- Also, notice that the `EventStream` is a first-class value

 ---